alejandro-feo/cpp-game/README.md

 ## How it works

-The game uses AI models for general challenges, evaluates the code, and provides feedback.
+The game uses AI LLM models for general challenges, evaluates the code, and provides feedback.

 ## Note